mcwayrm/biodiversity-wtp/README.md

 - Put you questions here...
 - @m-braaksma I am trying to document necessary software.
 Do you need anything to run a YAML file?
 Like do we need to download YAML software or Docker to run this component?
 - @m-braaksma If I am running `/0.load_config.R` on line 16 `config_list <- yaml::read_yaml("config.yml", readLines.warn=FALSE, eval.expr=FALSE)`, I can only do this from VS Code.
 I need to define my directory if I call if from R Studio... perhaps we can fix this.
 This might also be because I am running it from an external hard-drive.
 So it is on my D: drive not my C: drive which has a username...
+- @rmadhok We don't have a clear understanding of the intermediate data sets and how they relate to the scripts.
+Can you help use make these connections?
+- @rmadhok Where does `data/rds/hotspots.rds` data come from?
+How was it constructed?